Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Park Avenue Securities and its IARs don’t put many restrictions, if at all, on the types of securities it considers.
 Generally, your account may invest in mutual funds, ETFs, closed-end funds, separately managed accounts (SMAs), individual stocks and bonds and more.
 Investments can be both long-term (held for a year or longer) or short-term (held for less than a year) in nature, depending on market conditions and your needs.

-Your advisor will analyze your personal situation, taking into account factors such as your risk tolerance, time horizon and financial goals, before making recommendations.
+Your advisor will analyze your situation, taking into account factors such as your risk tolerance, time horizon and financial goals, before making recommendations.
 As your financial objectives change, though, your advisor will amend your portfolio to reflect them.

 Fees Under Park Avenue Securities